 The Group has elected the US Dollar (or "\$," or "US\$") as presentation currency of its consolidated financial statements.
 The US Dollar is the functional currency of the Company, and the currency in which the majority of its transactions are denominated.
-It is the main currency used for the Group's transactions and within the semiconductor industry in transactions between customers and suppliers.
+With respect to transactions between customers and suppliers, it is the main currency the Group uses to conduct its business and the main currency employed in the industry in which the Group operates.

-The exchange rates of the US Dollar against the Euro (or "€", or "EUR"), the main currency used by the Group after the US Dollar, are as follows for the fiscal years ended December 31, 2012, 2013 and 2014:
+The exchange rates of the US Dollar against the Euro (or "€", or "EUR"), the main currency used by the Group after the US Dollar, are as follows for the fiscal years ended December 31, 2013, 2014 and 2015:

-Dollar / Euro December 31, 2012 December 31, 2013 December 31, 2014
+Dollar / Euro December 31, 2013 December 31, 2014 December 31, 2015

-Closing rate 1.3194 1.3791 1.2141
+Closing rate 1.3791 1.2141 1.0887

-Average rate 1.2858 1.3282 1.3288
+Average rate 1.3282 1.3288 1.1096

-(Please also refer to Note 2.1 of the Notes to the Group's consolidated financial statements presented in section 20.1 entitled "Historical Financial Information" of this Registration Document for further information.)
+(Please also refer to Note 2.1 of the Notes to the Group's consolidated financial statements presented in section 20.1 "Historical Financial Information" of this Registration Document for further information.)

-The scope of consolidation of the Group is detailed in Note 36 of the Notes to the consolidated financial statements presented in section 20.1 entitled "Historical Financial Information" of the Registration Document.
+The scope of consolidation of the Group is detailed in Note 37 of the Notes to the consolidated financial statements presented in section 20.1 "Historical Financial Information" of the Registration Document.

-The Group operates in relation to two operating segments: (i) Mobile Security and (ii) Secure Payments.
+The Group is currently structured based on two operating segments: (i) Mobile Security and (ii) Secure Payments.
 This organization, presented in Chapter 9 of the Registration Document, constitutes the basis for the Group's internal reporting.

-Excerpts from the consolidated financial information for the fiscal years ended December 31, 2012, 2013, and 2014 (in accordance with IFRS)
+Excerpts from the consolidated financial information for the fiscal years ended December 31, 2013, 2014, and 2015 (in accordance with IFRS)